 The installer 1.2.1 adds it automagically at startup (not my idea :p).
 If you use various Qgis versions simultaneously, consider separate their configurations.

-#11 Updated by Sandro Santilli almost 8 years ago
+#11 Updated by Sandro Santilli over 8 years ago

 I checked and can confirm the new repository (plugins.qgis.org/plugins..) is not in plugins_installer official list as of 1.7.3.

 I'd keep this ticket open to request better user-feedback for the case in which a repository is invalid.

 This would have been the case for the broken "http://plugins.qgis.org/plugins/" url and still is the case when I fix the url to be "http://plugins.qgis.org/plugins/plugins.xml".

 I've noticed there's a \\valid entry in QGIS.conf for all repositories but the new official plugin, but I have no visibility of valid/notvalid in the GUI.